 You may want to know:

-Means that intensive checks of nonclustered indexes for user tables should not be executed.
-This reduces the total execution time.
-NOINDEX won't affect system tables because integrity checks are always performed on system table indexes.
+The NOINDEX option prevents intensive checks of nonclustered indexes for user tables, reducing the total execution time.
+However, it does not affect system tables, as integrity checks are always performed on their indexes.

 Repair SQL Server database: both primary (.mdf) and secondary (.ndf)